What's new in Android O?

 Google has built this out in a way that's easy for developers.
 They provide an icon as normal, and a background, and the system stitches them together using a mask that the home launcher defines.

 Additionally, new icons support badges for new content.
-We've seen these from other OEMs, but Google adds things like a preview pane from the homescreen.
+Called "Notification Dots" they are a lot like badges we've seen before.
+Google adds things like a preview pane from the homescreen you can access from the icon shortcut as well as app-exclusive shortcuts, such as replying to a message.

 Font resources in XML